wabenzi/vibe-code/docs/AUTHENTICATION_OPTIMIZATION.md

 }
 ```

-### Integration Testing:
+### Integration Testing
 - Test Lambda Authorizer separately
 - Test business logic with mock context
 - More focused, faster tests

 ## Conclusion

 Your observation is spot-on!
 The `withSecurity` middleware was indeed redundant once we implemented AWS Lambda Authorizer.
-The optimized architecture:
+The optimized architecture

 1. **Eliminates redundancy** - Single point of authentication
 2. **Improves performance** - No double validation